Last Days Here: Synopsis

 Last Days Here follows Bobby Liebling, lead singer of Pentagram, an Alexandria, Virginia-based doom metal band founded in 1971 and active sporadically throughout the following four decades.
 At the film's outset, Liebling is in his 50s, living in his parents' basement, and addicted to drugs.
 After Pentagram's music is rediscovered by the heavy metal underground scene, Liebling begins to recover from his lifestyle.
 His friend and manager Sean "Pellet" Pelletier attempts to help Liebling overcome his drug addiction and escape his old life.
-The film ends in 2010 with Liebling and Pentagram returning to the stage and Liebling sober, married and his new wife expecting their first child.
+The film ends in 2010 with Pentagram returning to the stage and Liebling sober, married and his new wife expecting their first child.

 Production

 Co-director Fenton first became familiar with Liebling after listening to Pentagram's 1970s recordings on cassette tape and the 2001 compilation First Daze Here, and enjoying the early Pentagram material.
 He heard rumors about Liebling, including living in his parents' basement and ingesting illegal drugs.
 When Fenton and Argott began filming Liebling, they were not sure if a documentary could result.
 Fenton said, "It really seemed like he was going to smoke himself to death in his parents' basement, something we weren't interested in documenting."
 When Liebling attempted to recover from his lifestyle, the directors saw potential for a documentary.

-The directors filmed hundreds of hours of footage over three years with very little budgeting.
+The directors filmed hundreds of hours of footage from 2006-2010 with very little budgeting.
 Fenton said about addressing the swift changes in Liebling's life, "Many times we had to finesse the rapid shifts in Bobby’s life so the viewer wouldn’t be left confused."
 He said that Liebling had shown multiple sides of himself, which the directors tried to balance for their documentary.